 Your wallet can certainly limit your options.
 This is why the majority of lower-class and half of middle-class America is unhealthy.
 Healthy food always costs more, especially when it is non-GMO and organic.
 If you tack on extra cats, the bill for monthly food costs can rack up!
 You want to find the best food your budget can handle and spend slightly more.
 Most people over-feed their cats and are not even aware of it.
 Cats do not need to eat more than 2 decent sized meals a day.
 Giving them treats in between meals will save you money and keep them healthy as well.

 Wet vs Dry

 Cats get most of their hydration from their food.
 You see this in nature with ALL wild felines.
 Knowing this, the best option for your cat is a wet-only diet.
 Healthy formulas of canned cat food are not cheap though.
 This is where people run into trouble.
-You shouldn’t feed your cat nothing by dry but you also don’t want to feed your cat nothing but bottom bin brands of canned food.
+You shouldn’t feed your cat a dry-only diet but you also don’t want to feed your cat nothing but bottom bin brands of canned food.
 If you need a budget-friendly option, opt to feed both wet and dry.
 Feed your cat one can of food a day (make it two meals) and allow them to have dry at all times.
-Most cats will only eat the dry when they are really hungry if they know wet food is being offered.
+Most cats will only eat dry when they are really hungry if they know wet food is being offered.
 This prevents over-eating.
 Always avoid a dry only diet.
 It is simply not healthy for your cat to digest food without proper hydration.